 How to Apply

 Applying for student loans is a two-fold process.
-First, students must fill out the
+Below are the steps to apply for a student loan:

 If a student is deemed as financially needy, they may receive grants and work-study.
 They may also qualify for the subsidized student loan.
 Students will be notified if they qualify for the subsidized loan through their financial aid packages from colleges.